umd-lhcb/ut-hw-doc/docs/dcb/dcb_assembly/dcb_assembly.md

 		using pliers or a socket wrench and use a screwdriver to tighten.

 2. Use 8 {==M.3==} countersunk bolts along with 8 short {==M.3==} hexagonal nuts
-   and Kapton washers to secure the notched side of the backplate.
+   and Kapton washers (part# 5611-130-5) to secure the notched side of the backplate.
 The washers should be placed on the DCB to protect it from the hex nut.

     !!! warning
         The nuts on top of the DCB **should not be rotated** as they will